 As well as sweeping mountain vistas, Kamikochi also offers its own distinctive menagerie of mountain wildlife.
 Since the species of animal life are too numerous to list here, let’s consider some of the more representative examples.
-Remember: the same common sense about leaving the natural environment undisturbed applies as much if not more the birds and beasts of Kamikochi.
+Remember: the same common sense about leaving the natural environment undisturbed applies as much if not more to the birds and beasts of Kamikochi.

 While in other parts of the world, the rock ptarmigan is hunted as a game bird, in Japan it is a revered and protected species known by the imposing name of “raicho” (or “thunder bird”).
-While not the only bird native to the Japanese Alps, the raicho definitely rules the roost, due to its charm and unique character.
+While not the only bird native to the Japan Alps, the raicho definitely rules the roost, due to its charm and unique character.
 To begin with, the peculiar hoarse croak of the raicho’s call will often alert you to their presence long before you see them.
 They are also far from timid, unphased by human presence and sometimes remaining still while you take a picture (don’t get too close!).
 If you’re lucky, you might also see them in pairs.
 Raicho couples have the adorable habit of taking strolls with their mates, distinguishable by their differently colored plumage.

 *Raicho can be spotted in Kamikochi but are quite rare, if you do catch a glimpse of one consider yourself very lucky.